kablamo/mvp.kablamo.org/page/cpan/introduction/index.markdown

 modules appear all the time which make the old best solution obsolete.
 It can be hard to stay up to date.

-The recommendations here are a biased set of opionions based on my personal experiences and on the advice of people on the internet.
+The recommendations here are a biased set of opinions based on my personal experiences and on the advice of people on the internet.

 Please let me know when I'm wrong.